Office closure and notice of marriage appointments

 - All payments for certificates must be completed in advance

-- We’ve installed screens, anti-bacterial wipes, sanitising hand gel and separate pens across the service to adhere to Government guidelines
+- We’ve installed screens, anti-bacterial wipes, sanitising hand gel and separate pens across the service

 You should arrive 10 minutes before your appointment.
 The appointment will last about 30 minutes.